Mirabelle de Nancy mirabelle treesPrunus insititia

 Whilst the tree is hardy and will grow happily in most parts of the UK, for reliable cropping it is best planted in a sheltered south-facing spot with maximum sunlight.

-France, 1700s and probably much earlier.
+This mirabelle was known in France in the 18th centry and probably originated much earlier.
 There is no specific "cultivar" of Mirabelle de Nancy, and it is perhaps better considered as a population of closely-related and interbred varieties with common characteristics, originating from the area around Nancy in north-east France.